-- Water is the safety liquid to drink during heat emergencies.
+- Water is the safest liquid to drink during heat emergencies.
 Avoid drinks with alcohol or caffeine in them.

 - Eat small meals and eat more often.
-Avoid food that are high in protein, which increase the metabolic heat.
+Avoid food that is high in protein, which increases the metabolic heat.

 Signal of Heat Emergencies

-- Heat Stroke: Hot, red skin; changes in consciousness, rapid weak pulse and rapid shallow breathing.
-Body temperature can be very high – as high as 105 degrees F. If the person was sweating from heavy work or exercise skin may be wet; otherwise it will feel dry.
+- Heat Stroke: Hot, red skin; changes in consciousness, rapid weak pulse, and rapid shallow breathing.
+Body temperature can be very high – as high as 105 degrees F. If the person is sweating from heavy work or exercise skin may be wet; otherwise, it will feel dry.